umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/code/subscribing-to-notifications.md

 {% endcode %}

-4. Go to the Umbraco backoffice and publish a piece of content.
+4. Access the Umbraco backoffice and publish a piece of content.
 5. Check the log messages in the **Log Viewer** under the **Settings** section.

     ![Log Viewer](images/log-viewer-v14.png)